 Founded in 2001, Center for Racial Justice in Education’s mission is to train and empower educators to dismantle patterns of racism and injustice in our schools and communities.
 We envision a world where all young people learn and thrive in racially equitable, liberating, and empowering educational spaces.
-Center for Racial Justice in Education delivers professional development training that supports PreK-12 educators and parents in building classrooms, schools and educational institutions grounded in racial justice and equity.
-Please note that all of the offerings below will be delivered virtually until at least August 31, 2022.
+CRJE delivers professional development training, coaching, consultation, and in-depth programming that supports PreK-12 educators in classrooms, schools and educational organizations grounded in racial justice and equity.

 If you are interested in bringing CRJE to your school or organization, please fill out our inquiry form.

 Racial Justice in Organizations (RJIO) Program

 At Center for Racial Justice in Education, we believe that racial justice work is a journey and requires an ongoing commitment to racial justice education, self-reflection, and community engagement.

 Is your school or organization ready to partner with CRJE for a deeper commitment?
 In this year-long partnership, schools and organizations will demonstrate their sustained commitment to dismantling institutional racism by partnering with CRJE to engage in long-term strategy and execution.